 This question was submitted to Kids Help Phone by a young person and answered by one of our professional counsellors.
-Before you start reading, we want to let you know the following question mentions family conflict that may be upsetting.
+Before you start reading, we want to let you know the following question mentions family conflict and mention of body image that may be upsetting.

 My mom died when i was [edit: age] and i miss her a lot.
 My dad got remarried last year with a woman from [edit: country].
 She has a daughter (19 years old).
 At first I was kinda excited to have more girls in the house.We went to [edit: country] on a trip.
 They were actually pretty mean to me.
 Calling me fat, hurting me, insulting me, etc. I told my dad that I didn’t trust them and that I didn’t want them to move in.
 But my dad just got mad at me, he was telling me that i was disrespecting him because i didn’t show any trust towards him.
 Now they’ve moved in, the moved in about 3 months ago.
 It’s been absolute hell.
 We lost a lot of money, my step sister and step mom and dad are always fighting. and if ever they find me crying, they get mad at me.
 My dad is now trying to get them to leave but it’s kinda complicated.
 Now my dad is acting all nice to me because he know’s he should’ve trusted me when i said I didn’t anything from them.
 I hate it because i know he’s doing it out of pity.
 My step sister even [edit: content].
 Now it’s Christmas eve and everyone is working so I’m home alone.
 I’m happy being alone because I can cry whenever i want without having anyone see and judge me. we’re loosing lots of money.
 Usually my dad always had over [edit: number] in his account, now we’re down to [edit: number].
 I guess I’m just tired of it all.
 I don’ know what to do know.
 There are only two people i can talk to about this but i never get to see them.
 Honestly, I’m just exhausted, i want all of this to end